Mysuru–Arsikere Passenger

 The Arsikere−Mysore Passenger is a Passenger train belonging to South Western Railway zone that runs between Arsikere Junction and Mysore Junction in India.
 It is currently being operated with 56267/56268 train numbers on a weekly basis.

 Service

-The 56267/Arsikere–Mysuru Passenger has an average speed of 38 km/hr and covers 168 km in 4h 25m.
-The 56268/Mysuru–Arsikere Passenger has an average speed of 40 km/hr and covers 168 km in 4h 10m.
+The 56267/Arsikere–Mysuru Passenger has an average speed of 38 km/h and covers 168 km in 4h 25m.
+The 56268/Mysuru–Arsikere Passenger has an average speed of 40 km/h and covers 168 km in 4h 10m.

 Route and halts

 The important halts of the train are:

 Coach composition

-The train has standard ICF rakes with a max speed of 110 kmph.
+The train has standard ICF rakes with a maximum speed of 110 km/h.
 The train consists of 13 coaches: